jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 targets = F.one_hot(indicies, num_classes=args.batch_size).float()
 ```

-This creates a one-hot vector where the index is 1 where the max TF-IDF score is.
+This creates a one-hot vector where the index is 1 where the max TF-IDF score is, and 0 everywhere else.
+Basically I'm making the distribution as peaky as possible manually.
+This is actually extremely similar to the orginal QT approahc, so I thought it might help a bit.

+*What's the core idea of this approach?*

+**Smoothness leads to sameness.
+Instead of scaling the targets distribution to be sharper, we can create a sharp distribution manually**.

 ## Results